ManviSharma04/cyberfiction_Clone/README.md

 ## 📦 Libraries & CDN Used

-This project uses GSAP and ScrollTrigger for smooth animations and scroll-based effects.
+This project uses GSAP , ScrollTrigger and locomotive for smooth animations and scroll-based effects.

 GSAP + ScrollTrigger CDN (Included in HTML)